 Who or what inspires you?

-Without a doubt my Dad Carl who very sadly passed away earlier this year.
+Without a doubt my Dad Carl who very sadly passed away last year.
 He was so successful in many ways but he was always incredibly modest.

 Tell us about the weekend you’d love to live again?